I am an emotional person.

 Yes, it may seem weird that I'm mentioning this.
 Everyone who loves me knows that I'm emotional.
 I am extremely sensitive.
 I don't wear my heart on my sleeve - I wear it pulsing on my arm.
 There are benefits to this.
 People can tell I'm genuine, know that I can empathize with them during hard times, and can tell that emotion allows me to be creative and in tune with at least some aspects of the human condition.

-And while for the most part, especially in a professional setting, I've worked hard keep my emotional side tamped down, when it comes to moments of stress, pressure, and discomfort, my emotional side can really rear the uglier part of its head.
+And while for the most part, especially in a professional setting, I've worked hard to keep my emotional side tamped down, when it comes to moments of stress, pressure, and discomfort, my emotional side can really rear the uglier part of its head.
 It has not helped that I have a history of being bullied, or that I suffer minor forms of compound trauma due to bad job experiences in the past.
 So it's been a lot of work to build a shield to deflect harsh words, jabs, or anger.

 Spoiler alert: It's none of my English classes.
 I know.
 Shocker, right?

 Running a team that is meant to create a product that costs a lot of money and holds a lot of sentimental value to a lot of people - a team comprised of teenagers, no less - is not an easy task.
 Most people understand that.
-And while most of the time, it feels fulfilling, other times it is absolutely exhausting and soul-sucking.
+And while most of the time, it feels fulfilling, other times, it is absolutely exhausting and soul-sucking.
 It also doesn't help that most of my team frequently communicates in text form, meaning that all tone is stripped away and wording becomes questionable.
 I have been confronted with a lot of tension, disrespect, and sass in my class.
 I have had students snap at me, accuse me of false things, challenge my authority as a teacher, and figuratively poke at me until I can feel my head hurting and my innards boiling.
 I know I have to be the adult in the room, and I am obligated to deal with the rudeness and the defensiveness, but after a while, it gets really difficult to manage.

 So, recently, I've felt more vulnerable.
 And that's meant that a couple of times, much to my chagrin, I've been a bit snappy, and I've been upset around my students.
 I have shown that I am human, I have limits, and that after a while, I cannot always deal with the constant barrage of negativity in such a small space without breaking down a little.
+I am the teacher, after all, and disrespect towards the teacher ought to be dealt with strongly.

 And according to some students and parents, that makes me a volatile, unapproachable sentient bomb.